 Stagnant supply growth and ongoing overperformance of five-star hotel rooms in Sydney is creating a tight situation for hotel investors, according to hotel real estate analyst Savills Australia.

 As a result, Savills says returns on investments (ROI) may be tougher in the shorter term but stand to yield strongly as a long-term investment.
-As a result, while costs per key could soar for the next few sales of prime real estate on which a luxury hotel could be developed, investors not seeking a quick return stand to benefit greatly over a longer period of time.
+While costs per key could soar for the next few sales of prime real estate on which a luxury hotel could be developed, investors not seeking a quick return stand to benefit greatly over a longer period of time.

 There’s no doubt Sydney’s market is booming, with occupancy levels routinely nudging capacity.
 For the six months ending 30 June 2018, STR Global data for Sydney showed luxury hotel rooms routinely selling for $370 per night market-wide, while a select group of properties were consistently achieving rates of $400 or more per night.